 As we geeks traverse the many twisty turns and cul-de-sacs of the Internet, we often find things that are too cute, too interesting, too weird, too ingenious, or just too darn awesome not to share.
 Shareminded highlights these finds to entertain, amuse, or at least distract our readers from their day jobs.
-Unlike other categories, for which contributors commit to submitting a minimum of one monthly article of at least 500 words, the Shareminded contributor will contribute four monthly “shares” of 100 words or more.
+Unlike most other categories, for which contributors commit to submitting a minimum of one monthly article of at least 500 words, the Shareminded contributor will contribute four monthly “shares” of around 100 to 200 words.

 We also welcome applications for our other feature categories:

 - The Fit Geek

 - Parenting Geeky

 Twin Cities Geek is always accepting applications for contributors in all categories, but our current area of overall greatest need for reviewers is Audio & Podcasts.
 However, we are also actively seeking gender-diverse reviewers for Books, Movies, and Theater.

 Review podcasts, radio shows, and other audio-only media with a focus on local creators and geeky genres whenever possible.

 Review books of all genres, especially those created by local authors and publishers.
 Advance review copies are available in many cases.
 At this time, we are actively seeking men and gender-diverse applicants for this category.

 Review the latest movies, from big-budget blockbusters to indie darlings.
 Interest is naturally high among our readers in sci-fi, fantasy, and other traditionally geeky films, we welcome reviews of all kinds.
 Advance press screenings are available in most cases.
 At this time, we are actively seeking women and gender-diverse applicants for this category.